Viburnum x bodnantense 'Dawn' Hedging Plants

 Plant Viburnum bodnantense Dawn hedging at 3 plants per metre, 33cms apart.

-This medium sized shrub is one of the best winter flowering bushes around, flowering intermittently on naked wood from October through to April.
+This medium-sized shrub is one of the best winter-flowering bushes around, flowering intermittently on naked wood from October through to April.
 It has pink, tubular blooms, which are carried in numerous small clusters and give off a sweet fragrance that cuts through gloomy days.
 Dawn is upright in habit and it will respond to clipping very well, developing a dense thicket of twigs.
 It is a fine hedge plant, although we suggest having a look at the evergreen Viburnum tinus Eve Price for this purpose.

 Once established, it makes an excellent host for a small clematis to provide flowers in spring and summer.
-Like other viburnums, Dawn has excellent autumn foliage colour, which is a marvelous bronze on this variety.
+Like other viburnums, Dawn has excellent autumn foliage colour, which is a marvellous bronze on this variety.